You’re mad as hell because your new WD My Passport drive is ‘read only’ on your Mac.

 - Using the My Passport drive as your Time Machine backup disk?

-- Do you plan to share files with Mac and a PC?
+- Do you plan to share files with Mac and a Windows PC?

-If you’d like to share your documents between your Mac and your Windows PC, I have a document for you.
-“Easily Use Your WD My Passport For Mac And Windows in 7 Steps” head over and take a read.
+I have a document for you.
+“Easily Use Your WD My Passport For Mac And Windows in 7 Steps” head over and have a read.

-You can drag and drop, copy and paste files from your Mac’s internal drive to your WD My Passport Drive.
+You can drag and drop.
+And copy and paste files from your Mac’s internal drive to your WD My Passport Drive.

 Remember though, if your intension is to free up space on your Mac.
-And the only copy of your documents now lives on the My Passport drive.
-What will you do if something happens to that drive?
+And the only copy of your documents now lives on your My Passport drive.
+What will you do if something happens to your My Passport drive?

-One other thing to note.
-Formatting uses up space on a hard drive.
+Formatting uses up space on any hard drive.
 When you work out how much space you’ll need and your total figures are close to the hard drive capacity.
 You should think of buying the next size drive up.

 That way you’ll make sure you have the room you need.